OpenRCT2/OpenRCT2/distribution/scripting.md

 });
 ```

-Other hooks include receiving a chat message in multiplayer, or a ride's ratings have been recalculated.
+Other hooks include receiving a chat message in multiplayer, or recalculation of a ride’s ratings.

 > What are game actions?